-Here the hardware components of the CPU 314SE/DPS are more described.
-The technical data are at the end of the chapter.
+Here the hardware components of the CPU 312SC are described.

+The technical data may be found at the end of the chapter.

-Chapter 4: Deployment CPU 314SE/DPS
+Chapter 4: Deployment CPU 312SC

-This chapter describes the employment of a CPU 314SE/DPS with SPEED7 technology in the System 300.
-The description refers directly to the CPU and to the employment in connection with peripheral modules that are mounted on a profile rail together with the CPU at the standard bus.
+This chapter describes the deployment of the CPU 312SC with SPEED7 technology in the System 300.
+The description refers directly to the CPU and to the employment in connection with peripheral modules that are mounted on a profile rail together with the CPU at standard bus.